learn-co-curriculum/phrg-js-templates-intro-to-templates-readme/README.md

 We've walked through creating a very basic template for a blog comments section, starting with the problematic and unsustainable practice of editing HTML directly and ending with a nicely modular way of collecting comment data and displaying it on our blog post in a predictable, repeatable way.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-templates-intro-to-templates-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-templates-intro-to-templates-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 ## Resources

 - [MDN: innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)